 Using color in email designs is an effective way to quickly convey your email’s main message.
 In this instance, Sephora have really gone the extra mile with their color blocking design.
 Instantly eye-catching and vibrant; this is a great way to grab the reader’s attention and highlight your products.
 It can be easily recreated using shapes and image areas in Mail Designer 365!

 Our favorite part: We love the angular layout of this design.
 The products are perfectly arranged and aligned to fit in with their color block; making it easier for customers to differentiate between the separate items.

 GIFs are the ultimate eye-catchers.
 Using a GIF in your email design increases click-through rates and means your readers are sure to pay attention to what you’re trying to say.
 In this vibrant email design, Boden do a great job of showing off their products and creating fun effect.

 Our favorite part: The bright yellow background is perfect for the summer theme of the email and goes hand in hand with the promotion of T-shirts.
 We’re warming up already!

 Four: The Birthday Greeting

-The Newsletter Academy team love celebrating a birthday!
-And you should too.
-Wishing your customers a happy birthday is an effective way of showing them you care and adding a personal touch to your marketing campaign.
+Wishing your customers a happy birthday is an effective way of showing them you care whilst also adding a personal touch to your marketing campaign.
 Anthropologie have really gotten on board with this trend and offer their customers a special birthday reward of 15% off.
-Use of primary colors and a minimalistic style really works wonders in this email design!

 Five: A Super Sweet Apology